yifso/nteract/docs/notes/mythic-group.md

 #### Myth

-Next, you can the use the `MythicPackage` to create a `Myth` with a name, a type for its payload, and optionally a reducer operating on its package's private state.
-In this example, the `MythicPackage` named `iCanAdd` creates a `Myth` named `"addToSum"`:
+Next, use the `MythicPackage` to create a `Myth` with a name, a type for its payload, and optionally a reducer operating on its package's private state.

+In example below, the `MythicPackage` named `iCanAdd` creates a `Myth` named `"addToSum"`.

 ```typescript
 export const addToSum =